-Legal risk is a type of risk encountered by Bank Mandiri as a result of lawsuits, both carried out by internal and external parties and/or the discovery of weaknesses from juridical aspects, such as the absence of supporting laws and regulations, weaknesses in engagement such as non-fulfillment of valid contract conditions, or imperfect binding of collateral.

-The legal risk management organization is carried out by the Legal unit at the Head Office by carrying out functions, duties and responsibilities related to regulatory, advisory, litigation, advocacy and legal assistance, education and transformation in the legal aspect, as well as the Bank's legal risk management.
-In carrying out these functions, duties and responsibilities, the Legal unit at the Head Office coordinates with the Legal Unit in the Work Unit and in the Region.
-The Legal Unit of the Head Office is the supervisor of the system and supervises the Legal Unit in the Work Unit and the Legal Unit in the Region.
+Legal risk is encountered by Bank Mandiri as a result of lawsuits, either filed by internal or external parties and/or the discovery of legal loopholes such as the absence of legal documents and regulations or weaknesses in documents.
+The legal risk management is conducted by the Legal Unit at the Head Office that performs functions, duties, and responsibilities in relation to regulatory matters, advisory, litigation, advocacy and legal support, education and transformation in legal area and manages the Bank's legal risk.
+In implementing these functions, duties, and responsibilities, the Legal Unit of the Head Office coordinates with the Legal Unit of the Work Unit and Legal Unit of the Region.
+The Head Office Legal Unit is the governing body of the system and is in charge of supervising the Legal Unit of the Work Unit and the Legal Unit of the Region.

-Risk management mechanisms that include the process of identifying, measuring, controlling and monitoring refer to the applicable provisions regarding risk management.
-Each work unit of the owner and/or product administrator or activity operator must identify and manage risks to the maximum including but not limited to legal risks that are basically attached to every product or activity made or carried out by the Company, thereby the inherent legal risks do not have a broad impact and trigger the emergence of other risks including but not limited to reputational risks.
+The risk management mechanism which entails the identification process of measurement, control, and monitoring follows the applicable provisions on risk management.
+Each unit of product owner and/or executor or activity organizer must identify and manage risks to the best of their abilities including but not limited to the legal risk that is essentially prevalent in every product or activity made or conducted by the Company, so that it does not escalate and trigger other risks including but not limited to reputational risk.